 Corinth, along with Patras, is one of the two major gateways to the Peloponnese.
 It makes a pleasant daytrip by bus from Athens.
 The main attraction is the old town with ruins of the Roman times when Corinth was the capital of Greece.
 The old Roman market place, the museum and the fountain of Pereine are worth a visit.
 From the top of the 'Acrocorinth', you can admire the ancient lower town.
 The Corinth Canal, carrying ship traffic between the western Mediterranean and the Aegean Sea, is about 4 km east of the city.

-Crete is the most popular tourist destination in Greece.
-It is best known as the center of the Minoan civilization (ca. 2600-1400 BCE), the oldest civilization in Europe.
+Megalónisos, (Great Island), is the Greek moniker for Crete.
+It was the cradle of the Minoan civilization during the second millennium BC, the oldest civilization in Europe.
 The temples and palaces they built were the basis of many myths.
-The main attractions include the Minoan sites of Knossos and Phaistos, the classical site of Gortys, the Venetian castle in Rethymno, and the Samaria Gorge, as well as many other natural sites, monuments, and beaches.
+The main attractions include the Minoan sites of Knossos and Phaistos, the classical site of Gortyn, the Venetian castle in Rethymno, and the Samaria Gorge, as well as many other natural sites, monuments, and beaches.
 Don't miss the town of Paleochora, one of the most relaxing places in the world.
 Today it offers one of the longest beach-lounging seasons in Greece; north-coast beaches tend to be long and sandy, while others are apt to be shorter but more secluded.
 For those of a non-beachy disposition, there`s plenty of interest inland: exquisitely frescoed country chapels of the 14th and 15th centuries plus top-drawer hiking and botanizing opportunities.

 This Greek site is full of glorious history from about 3,000 years.
 The most famous remains is Apollo's sanctuary, where a stone marks the "center of the world", as considered by the ancient Greeks.
 Apollo's priestess Pythia was known to live here, advising kings before all major actions (like the unfortunate Persian war).
 Besides history, Delphi attracts tourists due to its splendid location, on the slopes of Mount Parnassus; spring offers a magnificent view, combining both wildflowers and snow.

-Founded in 824 AD by an Arabic Muslim people, Iraklion is home to the world's only comprehensive collection of Minoan artifacts.
+Founded in 824 AD by an Arabic Muslim people, Heraklion is home to the world's only comprehensive collection of Minoan artifacts.
 It has magnificent fortified walls and several other testimonies to the Venetians' time of power.
-Iraklion is close to the ruins of the palace of Knossos, which in Minoan times was the biggest centre of population on Crete.
+Heraklion is close to the ruins of the palace of Knossos, which in Minoan times was the biggest centre of population on Crete.
 Home to Crete's largest city, Heraklion, as well as immense ruins scattered throughout the region, this prefecture draws attention from history lovers and young travelers looking for the island's nightlife.